 - Crisis Managers: Staff members are on-call at all times to coordinate the university’s response to crisis situations.

 - Community Support Team: Staff members from across the university provide support for individuals and groups in the aftermath of tragedies or other crises.

 - Local Crisisline: 24/7 support provided to Ithaca community through the Suicide Prevention and Crisis Services.
 800-273-TALK.

 - Cayuga Medical Center: Inpatient mental health care for individuals in crisis.

 - Firearms are restricted on campus.

 - Means restriction on campus-area bridges reduce the risk of suicide jumps.

 Jed Campus review & recommendations

-The Jed Foundation (JED) is a nonprofit that exists to protect emotional health and prevent suicide among teens and young adults.
-JedCampus is a nationwide initiative designed to help colleges and universities develop campus-wide systems, programs and policies to support mental health and prevent substance abuse and suicide.
+The Jed Foundation (JED) is a nonprofit organization that exists to protect emotional health and prevent suicide among teens and young adults.
+Its Jed Campus initiative is designed to help colleges and universities develop campus-wide systems, programs, and policies to support mental health and prevent substance abuse and suicide.